-Yamhill Community Care (YCCO) mails a member handbook to newly enrolled or reenrolled members when Oregon Health Authority (OHA) notifies us that you are enrolled in Oregon Health Plan (OHP), as is required by federal law.
-Here is where you can find the most up to date handbook https://yamhillcco.org/members/member-handbook/.
+New and returning members are mailed a handbook when they join Yamhill Community Care (YCCO).
+You can find the most up to date handbook here https://yamhillcco.org/members/member-handbook/.
 If you need help or have questions, call Customer Service at 855-722-8205 (TTY 711).